harshi-saha/harshi-saha.github.io/_pages/more.md

 I have been playing the violin for 14 years, specifically Hindustani classical music for 14 years and Western classical music for 7 years.
 I was part of an orchestra for 4 years, and have performed in Spain, India, and the USA.
 Recently however, my performances take place in my room and consist almost exclusively of anime OSTs.

-In addition, I like to sing and compose, and I have also been creating a playlist, attached below, for my favorite genre citypop.
+In addition, I like to sing and compose music, and I have also been creating a playlist for my favorite genre citypop, attached below.

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/19vGm9uh50UxDvkX8RSqxQ?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>